lodyne/IPT-II-2019/Weekly-Reports/week2.md

 to generalize to new data.

-* **Underfitting** occurs if the model is to simple and might not be able to capture all the aspects of and variability on the data and thre model will do badly even on the traing set.
+* **Underfitting** occurs if the model is to simple and might not be able to capture all the aspects of and variability on the data and the model will do badly even on the training set.